 In Bicycling, the publisher started adding a whole issue number in addition to the volume and issue number that normally accompanies an issue:

-After the enumeration change has been processed, look for any further instructions added by the Serials Processing Specialist, which may involve monitoring throughout the year and the possible need for future adjustments and maintenance checks, as stated in this note:
+After the enumeration change has been processed, look for any further instructions added by the Receiving Specialist, which may involve monitoring throughout the year and the possible need for future adjustments and maintenance checks, as stated in this note:

 In Landscape, the title previously didn't have enumeration, but was added with the first 2019 issue, because the season was dropped from the cover date and the enumeration was needed to distinguish the issue and ascertain chronological order within a year: